Chia-Network/chia-docs/docs/academy/blockchain-basics/block-formation-basics.md

 title: How New Blocks are Formed
 slug: /block-formation-basics
 ---
+In this lesson, we review the basics of block formation including the farmers role in validating transactions, forming blocks, and managing the mempool.

 ## Learning objectives
 - **Transaction Validation**: Learn how nodes validate transactions for inclusion in a block.